18F/join.tts.gsa.gov/pages/positions/TEST-POSITION.md

 # the order they are listed here.
 You do not need to include key objective
 # numbers.
 They will be added automatically.
 #
+# NOTE: This is just the information about key objectives.
+They will be included
+# in the page further down, so you will still have a chance to rearrange them
+# on the page if you want to!
+#
 # Each key objective starts on a new line.
 It starts with two spaces and a dash.
 # It does not need to include a number at the beginning.
 A key objective can be
 # spread across multiple lines if you want, just make sure the other lines are